adhanchaniago/e-card-generator/milestones/milestone-3-june-9.md

 I'm also learning a lot about the power of teamwork and how important and fruitful good communication can be.
 It's been a true pleasure working with Allison on this project!

 ### Allison

+This project has been really fun to wrap my brain around.
+I was surprised to end up as the backend person, but really pleased that I ended up working on that side more because I forgot how much I enjoy database work.
+I appreciate being able to talk things through with Regina and then utilizing zoom sessions with a higher helper to make sure we are on the right track and not getting lost in the possibilities of what we can do and the way we could do it.

+I agree with Regina that it is hard to organize something when you don't really know how you're going to implement everything.
+I look forward to developing more of a process with developing my code in the future, as I feel like that is something that comes with time and experience.
+I really love to problem solve, but I also sometimes get frazzled at the "starting from scratch" option.
+Having another brain to come up with ideas is really a lovely experience.
+I had a great aha moment because of something she said and showed me as it made the database form in my head.

+I struggle with scaling down at the start, sometimes.
+I am often an idea person and then I get overwhelmed with all the things we could do and have to remind myself to focus on the first step, which Regina is great at.
+Seeing her approach and getting her feedback is phenomenal, because we get to improve ideas and build upon the ideas of the other person.
+Our regular meetings with Bruce/you have also been helpful to keep us focused on the project.